First, let me state a fact; most household cleaning product contains toxic substances.

 - 1/4 cup baking soda + 1 cup vinegar

-- 2 parts borax and 1 part lemon juice
+- Two parts borax and 1 part lemon juice

 Tile and Tube Cleaner

-White vinegar on its own is a good alternative to strong chemical cleaners because it is a natural disinfectant.
+White vinegar, on its own, is an excellent alternative to potent chemical cleaners because it is a natural disinfectant.
 For general cleaning, you can soak a clean sponge in white vinegar and use it to rub the surfaces.

-If you need some agitation, sprinkle some baking soda afterwards.
+If you need some agitation, sprinkle some baking soda afterward.